-3) TRECVID Video data: The third dataset used in our experimental testbeds is from the TREC Video Retrieval (TRECVID) 2005 dataset [24].
-The original dataset contains 277 broadcast news videos of 171 hours from 6 channels in 3 languages (English, Chinese, and Arabic).
+3) TRECVID Video Data: The third dataset used in our experimental testbeds is from the TREC Video Retrieval (TRECVID) 2005 dataset [24].
+The original dataset contains 277 broadcast news videos of 171 h from six channels in three languages (English, Chinese, and Arabic).
 The original dataset is designed for benchmarking video retrieval tasks.
 In our experiment, we extract the facial regions from the key frames in the original dataset.
 Among the detected faces, we select 31 individuals to form our face annotation dataset, which contains 867 face images in total.
 Fig. 4 shows examples of video frames and the extracted faces.